amirshehataornl/githubdiff/README.md

 # TODO
 This utility only works for changes to the tip of the patch list.

-Modify the utility to keep track of changes in all the patches included in the PR
+Modify the utility to keep track of changes in all the patches included in the PR in the following manner:

+- Get a list of all the patches in the PR
+- before force pushing:
+    - For each patch generate a difference between the local version and the remote version
+    - store the patch locally, following a standardized naming convention
+- force push
+- Add the difference per patch in the PR comment

+## Disadvantges
+The problem with this approach is it can generate large comments, if the changes are extensive.

+It would be better to be able to upload these patches to the PR comment somehow, but it seems like the github CLI doesn't allow for that.
+It'll have to be done manually, which is an option.

+To remedy this disadvantage, don't provided the -p and the -R command line arguments but provide the -k argument.
+This will keep the patches around.
+They can be manually added to the PR comment afterwards.